chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 Chef Infra Server generates a self-signed certificate during the setup process unless you supply a trusted CA certificate.
 Because this certificate is unique to your server, you will need to take additional steps to enable communication between the Chef Infra Client and Server.

-Setting up Chef Workstation to trust the server's self-signed certificates you can use the `knife ssl fetch` subcommand to download the TLS/SSL certificate from the Chef Infra Server:

 To set up Chef Workstation to communicate with your Chef Infra Server, you need the to download files to your `.chef` directory.

 The steps for downloading or generating these files vary depending on how you interact with Chef Infra Server.
 Select the option that best describes how you interact with the server: